UCLA vs. Cal NCAA Football Odds, Plays and Insights | November 27, 2021

 Cal Stats and Trends

-- Cal has played 10 games, with six wins against the spread.
+- Cal has six wins against the spread in 10 games this year.

-- The Golden Bears have always covered the spread this year when underdogs by 7 points or more in three chances.
+- The Golden Bears have an against the spread record of 3-0 in their three games when underdogs by 7 points or more this year.

-- Cal's games this season have hit the over on five of 10 set point totals (50%).
+- Cal's games this year have gone over the point total five times in 10 opportunities (50%).

-- When Cal puts up more than 27.9 points, it is 3-1 against the spread and 3-1 overall.
+- Cal is 3-1 against the spread and 3-1 overall in games when it puts up more than 27.9 points.

-- The Golden Bears have eight giveaways this season, while the Bruins have 17 takeaways .
+- This season the Golden Bears have eight turnovers, nine fewer than the Bruins have takeaways (17).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.